tomtom-international/tomtom-navigation-ios-examples/TomTomSDKExamples/Examples/UseCase/README.md

 The offline map example shows how to use offline maps using the TomTom Navigation SDK for iOS.

-Upon receiving the offline maps data and the map license from TomTom, it is necessary to copy the offline maps directory into the project's root folder and name it "Map" following the directory structure provided below and change the map license in the `Keys.swift` file.
+Upon receiving the offline maps data and the map license from TomTom, copy the offline maps directory into the project's root folder, name it "Map" following the directory structure provided below, and change the map license in the `Keys.swift` file.

 - Map
     - DATA